 We pride ourselves not only on our excellent teaching faculty but on our resident to resident teaching.
 From a call perspective, training proceeds in a stepwise fashion.
 Interns take “buddy call” all year with a PGY4 resident.
 PGY2 & PGY3 residents take solo call.
 PGY4s are given the responsibility of training the interns.
 Finally, PGY5s provide backup to the junior resident call pool and cover daily on call surgical cases.
 Quality control is ensured with morning fracture rounds.
 The junior call team presents their cases, consults and reductions from the previous day and the senior residents and chiefs critique the management and provide teaching.

 Although we are a Southern Illinois University School of Medicine affiliated program, we pride ourselves on our robust community experience as well.
 In fact, the majority of our training time is spent with our extremely robust, well trained community faculty.
-In addition to SIU faculty, we work with pediatric orthopaedic surgeons at HSHS Saint John’s Children’s Surgical Services.
-Two private practices, The Orthopaedic Center of Illinois (OCI) and Springfield Clinic Orthopaedic Group make up the bulk of our community staff.
-We cover over 20 surgeons from these two groups who represent every subspecialty in orthopaedics.
+In addition to SIU faculty, we work with pediatric orthopedic surgeons at HSHS Saint John’s Children’s Surgical Services.
+Two private practices, The Orthopedic Center of Illinois (OCI) and Springfield Clinic Orthopedic Group make up the bulk of our community staff.
+We cover over 20 surgeons from these two groups who represent every subspecialty in orthopedics.
 This model makes our program uniquely able to provide exposure to single specialty, multi-specialty, hospital employed and university practice models.
-We are also able to offer exposure to every subspecialty in orthopaedics within Springfield, IL.
+We are also able to offer exposure to every subspecialty in orthopedics within Springfield, IL.

 We utilize a formal didactic curriculum which is on a two year cycle and comprehensively covers the breadth of orthopaedics.
 Additional supplemental conferences, journal clubs and skills labs are available as well.
 Didactic time on Monday morning and Wednesday evening is protected time so that all residents can attend.
 The curriculum is described in detail on the Didactic Conference page.